JabRef/abbrv.jabref.org/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A repository of abbreviations for references, e.g., for conferences, journals, institutes, etc.
+A repository of abbreviations for references, e.g., for conferences, journals, and institutes.

 Currently, a number of **[journal lists](journals/)** are offered.